protesilaos/my-website/_poems/2026-03-04-not-for-an-eternity.md

 ---
-title: "Not for an eternity"
+title: "Poem: Not for an eternity"
 excerpt: "Just read the poem.
 No further comment."
 ---